Thomas Percy, 7th Earl of Northumberland

-Thomas Percy, 7th Earl of Northumberland, 1st Baron Percy, KG (1528 – 22 August 1572), led the Rising of the North and was executed for treason.
+Thomas Percy, 7th Earl of Northumberland, 1st Baron Percy, KG (1528 – 22 August 1572) was an English nobleman, politician and Roman Catholic rebel leader, who led the Rising of the North against Elizabeth I in 1569.
+After the failure of the rising, he was captured in Scotland, sold to the English government and executed for treason.
 He was later beatified by the Catholic Church.

 Early life

 Percy was the eldest son of Sir Thomas Percy and Eleanor, daughter of Sir Guiscard Harbottal.
 He was the nephew of Henry Percy, 6th Earl of Northumberland, with whom Anne Boleyn had a romantic association before she became the wife of King Henry VIII.
 When Thomas was eight years old his father, Sir Thomas Percy, was executed at Tyburn (2 June 1537) for having taken a leading part in the Pilgrimage of Grace, and he also is considered a martyr by many.
 Thomas and his brother Henry were then removed from their mother's keeping and entrusted to Sir Thomas Tempest.

 In 1549, when Thomas Percy came of age, an Act was passed "for the restitution in blood of Mr. Thomas Percy".
 Shortly afterwards he was knighted, and, three years later, in Queen Mary I's reign, he regained his ancestral honours and lands.
 He was returned as Member of Parliament for Westmorland in the Parliament of England called in November 1554.
 Declared governor of Prudhoe Castle he besieged and took Scarborough Castle, which was seized by rebels in 1557.
 In reward he was granted the title of Earl of Northumberland and the Baronies of Percy, Poynings, Lucy, Bryan, and Fitzpane were restored to him, on 1 May 1557.
 He was installed at Whitehall with great pomp, and soon after was named Warden General of the Marches, in which capacity he fought and defeated the Scots.